eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     uint16_t uxr_buffer_create_participant_ref(uxrSession* session, uxrStreamId stream_id, uxrObjectId object_id, const char* ref, uint8_t mode);

-Create a `datareader` entity in the agent.
+Creates a `datareader` entity in the agent.
 The message is only written into the stream buffer.
 To send the message is necessary call to ``uxr_flash_output_streams`` or to ``uxr_run_session`` function.